meenakshi-kushwaha/mmaqshiny/paper.md

 The output is displayed in five different tabs.

-1) `Joined File` displays all cleaned and joined data
+1) `Joined File` displays raw, cleaned and corrected data
 2) `Summary` displays summary statistics for each parameter,
 3)  `Plots` displays interactive  time series line plots for all parameters.
 4) `Map` provides a spatial map for the user selected pollutant on an OpenStreetMap background.